Do you model your business processes?

 - To-Be: After initial conversations have been held, this is produced to show what the to-be process will be.
 This is useful in times of change to show how things will be different.

-When modelling processes, it is important to remember that it doesn’t just cover systems.
+When modelling business processes, it is important to remember that it doesn’t just cover systems.
 Everything that needs to be done in your business is a process, and therefore, a process map (as a minimum) should be created.

 Issues being identified.

-As I mentioned earlier, modelling your processes can help you identify problems.
+As I mentioned earlier, modelling your business processes can help you identify problems.
 You may have problems with the flow through, individual tasks, performance issues or have business rules that significantly constrain the process.

 I have listed below a few of the common problems companies face along with potential improvements: